leonl42/MLinPractice/Documentation.md

 However, it is not advisable to just apply lemmatization to a given word, because this word could be a noun or a verb.
 Without further knowledge, if a word could have multiple positions, the lemmatizer will interpret this word as a noun, which could lead to a sentence with a completely different meaning.
-For this reason, the corresponding part of speech tag will be transformed into a wordnet position and will be given as an argument to the lemmatizer
+For this reason, the corresponding part of speech tag will be transformed into a wordnet position and will be given as an argument to the lemmatizer.

 Of course, as mentioned earlier, this leads to a loss of information, e.g. the tense of a sentence.
 But the gained standardizing of the dataset is worth more.